Jay-mobio/second-repo/README.md

 # demo
 example for add and commit comand

+# demo
+example for push command